gregurco/jobeet-tutorial/docs/days/day-10.md

 ## Job CRUD

-Admin should have the same CRUD for jobs and we will do it in the same way as previous CRUD, but with one small difference: we plan to have posted many jobs and we should think about pagination.
+Admin should have the same CRUD for jobs, and we will do it in the same way as previous CRUD, but with one small difference: we plan to have posted many jobs, and we should think about pagination.
-Let’s introduce one more variable in `config/services.yaml`, but for this time this variable will be more generic and we will be able to use it anywhere:
+Let’s introduce one more variable in `config/services.yaml`, but for this time this variable will be more generic, and we will be able to use it anywhere:

 ```yaml
 parameters: